How to Spot and Prevent Bullying in The Workplace - HRDQ

 "They're hard to work with, but they're good at their job, so we tolerate it."

 How often have you heard statements like these?
 How often have you or someone you know faced down these sorts of issues?
-How often are you left questioning whether or not there's a Big Deal happening or if you're blowing something out of proportion?
+How often are you left questioning whether or not there's a "big deal" happening or if you're blowing something out of proportion?
+These reactions are part of what workplace bullying can look like.

 Bullying a Coworker

-Situations like these are what workplace bullying can look like.
-Worse, it can lead to many detrimental outcomes throughout the workplace, from an individual to an entire workplace culture.
+Situations like these are what workplace bullying can look like, and they can lead to many detrimental outcomes throughout the workplace, from an individual to an entire workplace culture:

-• Productivity, and thus efficiency and profitability, decrease as people dislike or actively avoid coming to work or working with specific individuals.
+• Productivity, efficiency, and profitability decrease as people dislike or actively avoid coming to work or working with specific individuals.

 • Employees targeted by bullies tend to take more days off, either taking sick days or simply not showing up.